Already a DIA Member? Sign in. Not a member? Join.

 • Distinguish various study designs and identify techniques to avoid bias in current and new studies

-• Recognize the importance of collaboration with statisticians when designing and interpreting results from clinical trials
+• Determine the importance of collaboration with statisticians when designing and interpreting results from clinical trials

-• Demonstrate an understanding of how to establish clinical noninferiority and equivalence
+• Identify how to establish clinical noninferiority and equivalence

 • Utilize statistical terms when speaking with coworkers and managment on clinical investigative teams

-• Identify the statistician’s role in clinical research
+• Define the statistician’s role in clinical research

 Have an account?